In what way does my ID and proof of funds have anything to do with my conveyancing in South Brent? Is this really necessary?

 Given you plan to refinance then Barclays will insist on your using a conveyancer on the Barclays conveyancing panel.
 Here is link to the Land Registry online guidance around what to do when a property owner dies.
 This will help you to understand the registration process behind changing the details re the registered title. in your case it would appear that you are effectively purchasing the property from the estate.
 Your Barclays conveyancing panel solicitor pays the new mortgage money into the estate, the estate pays off the old mortgage, the charge is released and you become the owner and the Barclays mortgage is registered as a charge at the Land Registry.

-I am purchasing my first flat in South Brent benefiting from help to buy.
-The developers refused to reduce the price so I negotiated £7000 of fixtures and fittings instead.
-The property agent advised me not inform my conveyancer about this deal as it could put at risk my mortgage with the bank.
+I'm purchasing my first flat in South Brent with a mortgage from Chelsea Building Society.
+The builders would not reduce the price so I negotiated 6k of fixtures and fittings instead.
+The sale representative advised me not reveal to my lawyer about the extras as it will put at risk my mortgage with Chelsea Building Society.
 Do I keep my lawyer in the dark?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.